rheotaxis/ekscesa/README.md

   - `header.html` &mdash; Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.
   - `social.html` &mdash; Renders social-media icons based on the `minima:social_links` data in the config file.

+Ekscesa has altered a few of these includes.

+ - head.html
+ - header.html
+ - footer.html
+ - custom-footer.html

 ### Sass